polymonster/pmtech/readme.txt

 - ImGui integration (WIP)

 Examples
-this project has some examples of how to use the API's and set up projects.
+This project has some examples of how to use the API's and set up projects.

 An application just needs to definine the pen::game_entry function and some externals for window creation, this means starting a new fresh project is simple.